ryansb/crop/README.md

 puts them together in one artifact, and make it easy to move them across accounts or build-run boundaries in your organization.

+While it can be used for standard applications, CROP is targeted at Lambda-based projects that center on management of AWS resources.
+These kinds of apps tend to be reusable across AWS deployments and have more permissions than a typical consumer-facing applications.
+Because of that, CROP uses public-key signatures to make sure that what your build system created is exactly what you're deploying.

 ## Use Case Sample

 Take for example the [yesterdaytabase][yesterdaytabase] project.
 The basic idea